 - Using an ice cream scoop, fill muffins cups evenly with batter.
 Sprinkle with cinnamon sugar or chopped walnuts if desired.

-- Bake muffins until a tooth-pick inserted into center comes out clean.
+- Bake muffins for 20 minutes until a tooth-pick inserted into center comes out clean.
 Cool 1 minute, then remove from muffin pan and silicon liners.
 Cool on wire rack.